-After intramuscular administration of Gentamicin Sulfate, peak serum concentrations usually occur between 30 and 60 minutes and serum levels are measurable for 6 to 8 hours.
-In infants, a single dose of 2.5 mg/kg usually provides a peak serum level in the range of 3 to 5 mcg/mL.
-When gentamicin is administered by intravenous infusion over a two-hour period, the serum concentrations are similar to those obtained by intramuscular administration.
-Age markedly affects the peak concentrations: in one report, a 1 mg/kg dose produced mean peak concentrations of 1.58, 2.03, and 2.81 mcg/mL in patients six months to five years old, 5 to 10 years old, and over 10 years old, respectively.
+After intramuscular (IM) administration of Gentamicin Sulfate, peak serum concentrations usually occur between 30 and 60 minutes and serum levels are measurable for six to eight hours.
+When gentamicin is administered by intravenous (IV) infusion over a two-hour period, the serum concentrations are similar to those obtained by IM administration.

-Gentamicin, like all aminoglycosides, may accumulate in the serum and tissues of patients treated with higher doses and/or for prolonged periods, particularly in the presence of impaired or immature renal function.
-In patients with immature or impaired renal function, gentamicin is cleared from the body more slowly than in patients with normal renal function.
+Gentamicin, like all aminoglycosides, may accumulate in the serum and tissues of patients treated with higher doses and/or for prolonged periods, particularly in the presence of impaired renal function.
+In adult patients, treatment with gentamicin dosages of 4 mg/kg/day or higher for 7 to 10 days may result in a slight, progressive rise in both peak and trough concentrations.
+In patients with impaired renal function, gentamicin is cleared from the body more slowly than in patients with normal renal function.
 The more severe the impairment, the slower the clearance.
 (Dosage must be adjusted.)

-In neonates less than three days old, approximately 10% of the administered dose is excreted in 12 hours; in infants 5 to 40 days old, approximately 40% is excreted over the same period.
-Excretion of gentamicin correlates with postnatal age and creatinine clearance.
-Thus, with increasing postnatal age and concomitant increase in renal maturity, gentamicin is excreted more rapidly.
+After initial administration to patients with normal renal function, generally 70% or more of the gentamicin dose is recoverable in the urine in 24 hours; concentrations in urine above 100 mcg/mL may be achieved.
 Little, if any, metabolic transformation occurs; the drug is excreted principally by glomerular filtration.
-After several days of treatment, the amount of gentamicin excreted in the urine approaches, but does not equal, the daily dose administered.
+After several days of treatment, the amount of gentamicin excreted in the urine approaches the daily dose administered.
 As with other aminoglycosides, a small amount of the gentamicin dose may be retained in the tissues, especially in the kidneys.
-Minute quantities of aminoglycosides have been detected in the urine of some patients weeks after drug administration was discontinued.
+Minute quantities of aminoglycosides have been detected in the urine weeks after drug administration was discontinued.
 Renal clearance of gentamicin is similar to that of endogenous creatinine.

 In patients with marked impairment of renal function, there is a decrease in the concentration of aminoglycosides in urine and in their penetration into defective renal parenchyma.
 This decreased drug excretion, together with the potential nephrotoxicity of aminoglycosides, should be considered when treating such patients who have urinary tract infections.